FireEmblemUniverse/SkillSystem_FE8/EngineHacks/SkillSystem/Internals/NewSkillTester/Doc.md

 Returns false if no match is found or skillID is 255.

+### InitializePreBattleLoop(Unit* attacker, Unit* defender)
+Calls `AuraSkillBuffer` and `MakeSkillBuffer` for the attacker.
+If a real battle is happening, it calls `MakeSkillBuffer` for the defender as well.

+This function is used to initialize the PreBattle loop and not have to rely on MSG calling `SkillTester` on the defender.

+Does not return a value.

 ### GetUnitsInRange (Unit* unit, int allyOption, int range)
-Loops through each unit and checks if they meet the given requirements, and if so, their RAM unitID gets added to the `UnitRangeBuffer`. allyOption options are:
+Loops through each unit and checks if they meet the given requirements, and if so, their RAM unitID gets added to the `UnitRangeBuffer`.

+allyOption options are:
 ```
 Bit 0x1: